Lennie James: Career

 James has appeared in more than 20 films, including Les Misérables (1998), Snatch (2000), 24 Hour Party People (2002), Sahara (2005), and Outlaw (2007).
 He starred in the 2010 film Tic and appeared in the action film Colombiana (2011) and the sci-fi film Lockout (2012).

 He began his career in theatre.
 In 1982, while studying social work, he was accepted at a workshop at the Cockpit Theatre.
 The following year he submitted his play Trial and Error to the National Youth Theatre-Texaco Playwriting Competition, winning Most Prominent Playwright Under 21.
 While studying for his a-levels he performed at Shiftwork, a youth theatre program at the Lyric Theatre, while Trial and Error was published by Faber and Faber in 1984.
 In 1992, he received the Clarence Derwent Award for his supporting role in The Coup by Mustapha Matura at the Royal National Theatre.

 James wrote the autobiographical TV film, Storm Damage in 2000, which was nominated for a British Academy Television Award for Best Drama Series.
 Storm Damage depicts a teacher who tries to go back to the foster home he left and help the teenagers there, as James did.
 He also wrote the play The Sons of Charlie Paora, which opened at London's Royal Court Theatre in 2004.

-On television, one of James’ earliest appearances was as DC Carl Tanner in series 2, episode 1 of A Touch of Frost (1994).
-James subsequently appeared in the short-lived Channel 4 prison drama Buried (2003), the BBC terrorism drama The State Within (2006), the BBC spy drama Spooks (2002–2011), and he starred as Robert Hawkins in the CBS post-apocalyptic drama series Jericho (2006).
+On television, one of James' earliest appearances was as DC Carl Tanner in series 2, episode 1 of A Touch of Frost (1994).
+James subsequently appeared in the short-lived Channel 4 prison drama Buried (2003), the BBC terrorism drama The State Within (2006), the BBC spy drama Spooks (2002–2011), and he starred as CIA agent Robert Hawkins in the CBS post-apocalyptic drama series Jericho (2006).
 James appeared in a Channel 4 television drama Fallout (2008), playing the role of a detective alongside another detective solving a teen-related murder.
-He also appeared in an episode of Lie to Me, as well as the 2009 AMC/ITV miniseries The Prisoner, of which he said: "It wasn't necessarily the easiest gig I’ve ever been on, but it was always acting."
+He also appeared in an episode of Lie to Me, as well as the 2009 AMC/ITV miniseries The Prisoner, of which he said: "It wasn't necessarily the easiest gig I've ever been on, but it was always acting."
 He appeared in HBO's comedy series Hung as a pimp.

 James appeared in episodes of the 2010 TV series Human Target as the assassin Baptiste.
 In 2012, he received critical acclaim for his appearance as DCI Tony Gates in BBC Two's Line of Duty, created by Jed Mercurio.